 Prior to his service in Boerne, Mr. Stelmazewski served as principal of Dillard McCollum High School in San Antonio’s Harlandale ISD for seven years.
 The school was recognized in 2006 as one of the “Best Public Schools in Texas” for the growth in test scores and improvement in school climate by the National Center for Education Accountability.
 His work at McCollum was acknowledged in 2008 when he was named Outstanding Principal for Region 20 by the Texas Association of Secondary School Principals.

 Mr. Stelmazewski served as principal of Kingsborough Middle School in the Harlandale ISD, 1998-2001.
 Under his leadership, Kingsborough became the first San Antonio school outside the north side of the city to earn an Exemplary rating from the state.
 Kingsborough also achieved the nationally prestigious rating as a U. S. Department of Education Blue Ribbon School.

 Serving in San Antonio’s Northside ISD, Mr. Stelmazewski was assistant principal at Tom C. Clark High School and teacher and varsity basketball coach at John Jay High School.
 At Jay, he built a state championship-caliber program.
 Mr. Stelmazewski’s career in public education began in 1974 at Woodlawn High School in Woodlawn, Illinois, where he served as teacher, coach and athletic director.

 Mr. Stelmazewski’s wife, Kirby Jameson, is assistant athletic director with Northside ISD.
-He has two grown children and two grandchildren.
+He has two grown children and three grandchildren.